normseth/ci-demo/doc/readme.md

 * rdev  # ruby on rails development environment
 * rtest # ruby on rails test environment

-I have the chef-client provisioner configured, with the same toggle control for using chef-zero or a permanent server that I use in my knife configuration.
-I use the chef_client provisioner -- rather than either chef_solo or chef_zero for a couple of reasons:
+I don't use any provisioner, for a combination of reasons:
+* If using chef-client, vagrant doesn't create a client.rb file in the node  (by design -- see https://github.com/mitchellh/vagrant/issues/1145).
+This means you can't just run 'sudo chef-client' from within the node.
 * If using chef_solo, I would want to use berkshelf, but the berkshelf-vagrant plugin doesn't currently support a multi-machine vagrant file.
-* When using chef_zero, vagrant controls the setup and teardown of the server, and I presume does so with a single VM in mind.
+* If using chef_zero, vagrant controls the setup and teardown of the server, and I presume does so with a single VM in mind.
 I want to use my server across the multiple machines, so I want to control its life cycle.

 TODO: Script load/unload using knife backup

 ### SSH